Treaty of Vereeniging

-Background
+History

 Seven point Boer proposal rejected

 On 9 April 1902, with safe passage guaranteed by the British, the Boer leadership met at Klerksdorp, Transvaal.
 Present were Marthinus Steyn, Free State president and Schalk Burger acting Transvaal president with the Boer generals Louis Botha, Jan Smuts, Christiaan de Wet and Koos de la Rey and they would discuss the progress of the war and whether negotiations should be opened with the British.

 On 12 April, a ten-man Boer delegation went to Melrose House in Pretoria and met General Kitchener bringing with them a seven-point proposal for a treaty of friendship.
 Their position was to return to a pre-war status-quo for the republics with certain changes such as a commercial union with the British colonies, votes for uitlanders, equal languages in schools and an amnesty.
 Kitchener was astounded but forwarded the proposal to London, knowing it would not be accepted but wanted the dialogue between the two parties to continue.
 Alfred Milner joined the negotiations on 14 April but he was hostile to the Boers and wanted an unconditional surrender and a free rein in administering the two republics as colonies.
 The British government rejected the Boers' terms and the delegation asked Kitchener for a series of armistices so that they could return and consult with the commandos as to whether they could negotiate a surrender and its terms.

 Sixty delegates compromise at Vereeniging

 On 15 May, the commandos elected 30 delegates from each pre-war republic and they met at Vereeniging.

-They included for Transvaal some non-combatant burghers but mostly military officers like Chris Botha, Jan Celliers from Lichtenburg, Jan Kemp (Krugersdorp), Petrus Johannes Liebenberg (Potchefstroom), Chris Muller (Boksburg), D. J. Schoeman (Lydenburg) and S. P. du Toit (Wolmaransstad).
+They included for Transvaal some non-combatant burghers but mostly military officers like Chris Botha, Jan Celliers from Lichtenburg, Jan Kemp (Krugersdorp), P. J. Liebenberg (Potchefstroom), Chris Muller (Boksburg), D. J. Schoeman (Lydenburg), S. P. du Toit (Wolmaransstad) and J. J. Alberts (Standerton).
 The Orange Free State was represented by for instance L.P.H.
 Botha (Harrismith), G.A.
-Brand (Bethulie, Caledon River, Rouxville, Wepener and East Bloemfontein), D.H. van Coller (Heilbron), Christoffel Cornelis Froneman (Winburg and Ladybrand), J.N.
-Jacobs (Boshof), C. A. van Niekerk (Kroonstad), Wessel Jacobus Wessels (Harrismith and Vrede).
+Brand (Bethulie, Caledon River, Rouxville, Wepener and East Bloemfontein), D.H. van Coller (Heilbron), C. C. Froneman (Winburg and Ladybrand), J.N.
+Jacobs (Boshof), C. A. van Niekerk (Kroonstad), W. J. Wessels (Harrismith and Vrede).

 The debate was heated, split between the Transvaalers who wanted an end to the war as living conditions for the Boer civilians in the Transvaal were becoming desperate with splits developing in the Boer population there, while the Free Staters wished to continue the war.

 A compromise was reached and the generals returned to Pretoria on 19 May with a proposal that the republics remain independent, with foreign relations and self-government under British control, cede control of Swaziland and relinquish control of the Witwatersrand goldfields.